top of page

 • Use of personality or aptitude tests to assess cultural fit.

-How can Large Language Models (LLM) Enhance the Resume Review AI Process?
+How can Large Language Models (LLMs) Impact the Resume Review Process?

 LLMs process the nuances of language, assessing the meaning and relationships between words and concepts.
 They can also interpret complex information not explicitly stated in a resume.
 Therefore, using LLMs should provide a more finely tuned Candidate Relevancy Score than just keyword and skills matching.